TheGipsyDanger/native-test/README.md

 run `yarn g` to see the options

-- `Function View`: • View, to create Views(Container's), with redux.
+- `Page`: • Create a new Function Page.
-- `Component`: • Components, for the creation of components.
+- `Component`: • Create a new Component.
+- `Context`: • Create a new Context.
-- `Flow`: • Flow, to create a new application flow, already as a standard view, with redux.
+- `Flow`: • Flow, to create a new application flow, already as a standard view.
+- `Factory`: • Create a new Factory.
-- `Hooks`: To create a new hooks/context.
+- `Interfaces`: • Create a new Interface.

 #### :exclamation: `The model will take care of creating and making all imports to leave what was created with global access.`